lpng-plenge/ChatPDF/README.md

 pip install streamlit numpy PyPDF2 langchain_text_splitters openai python-dotenv
 ```
 ## Configuration
-Before running the application, make sure to set up your OpenAI API key by creating a .env file and adding your key:
+Before running the application, make sure to set up your OpenAI API key by creating a .streamlit folder and  secrets.toml file and adding your key:
 ```plaintext
 OPENAI_API_KEY=your_api_key_here
 ```